best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * The date the next update to the spreadsheet will be published.
 * Where to find more information about the data.
 * Where to find related data or supporting publications.
-* Links to supporting metadata and methodology documents.
+* Links to supporting information about the data (metadata) and methodology documents.
 * Link to a glossary of essential technical terms and acronyms.
 * Contact details for the statisticians responsible for the data.
 * Key information users need to know that relates to all (or nearly all) worksheets in the spreadsheet, for example information on weighting.

-#### Where to put cover sheet information when optimising for machine readability

-If you are publishing a spreadsheet optimised for machine readability it is best to remove the cover sheet.
-Information presented in the cover sheet should be provided via a CSVW (CSV on the web) file.

 ### Table of contents

-If you have many worksheets in your spreadsheet you should create a table of contents that describes the data within each worksheet.
+If you have a lot of worksheets in your spreadsheet you should create a table of contents that describes the data within each worksheet.
+This will ensure you meet [accessibility guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

-This can live within the cover sheet or on its own worksheet tab, but make sure it is marked up properly as a table and named ‘Table_of_contents’.
-If it is on its own tab make sure this is named ‘Table_of_contents’
+This can live within the cover sheet or on its own worksheet, but make sure it is marked up properly as a table and named ‘Table_of_contents’.
+If it is on its own worksheet make sure this is named ‘Table_of_contents’

 This table of contents can also contain other information such as the source of the data (particularly if several different sources are used throughout the spreadsheet), the date the data in each worksheet was last updated and the date it will be next updated.

-Hyperlinking from the table of contents to cell A1 of each worksheet also aids navigation around a large spreadsheet.
+Hyperlinking from the table of contents to cell A1 of each worksheet also aids navigation around a large spreadsheet but is not strictly necessary if all tables are marked up and named consistently.

 ### Notes worksheet

-If certain cells in your spreadsheet refer to notes, it is better for accessibility and machine readability to create a table of notes on its own ‘Notes’ tab than put information underneath each table.
+If certain cells in your spreadsheet refer to notes, it is better for usability and accessibility to create a table of notes that lives in a ‘Notes’ worksheet than to put information underneath each table.
+More information on this can be found in the 'Symbols and footnotes' section of this guidance.

-Remember this table of notes needs to be marked up and named appropriately.
+Remember this table of notes will need to be marked up and named appropriately.

+### How to supply metadata if optimising for machine readability

+If you are publishing a spreadsheet optimised for machine readability it is best to remove all information about the data (metadata) from the spreadsheet file.
+This includes information in the cover sheet, table of contents and any notes.
+Metadata should instead be provided via an associated metadata file.
+For example, metadata for statistics.csv should be provided in the statistics.csv-metadata.json file.
+See [CSVW (CSV on the web)]( https://www.w3.org/TR/tabular-data-primer/#metadata) for an appropriate metadata file specification.

 ## Worksheets with multiple tables

-When multiple tables do need to be placed on a single worksheet there are a few points to bear in mind.
+In general you should avoid publishing worksheets with multiple tables.
+These worksheets can be difficult to navigate and are bad pratice in terms of machine readability.
+However, if you have to do this there are a few points to bear in mind to meet [accessibility guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).

 ### Worksheet titles
 Pointers:
 * The worksheet title should be in cell A1
 * The worksheet title should describe the data in the tables, for example ‘Number and percentage of population in each labour market activity group by age band, UK, seasonally adjusted’
-* The worksheet title should be marked up as a Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon.
+* The worksheet title should be marked up as a Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon (find out more about marking up headings in the 'Structure' section of this guidance.

 Normally in large spreadsheets where worksheets are numbered instead of named, the title of each worksheet includes the table number, for example ‘Table 1: Number of people resident in each UK country’.
 When some worksheets have multiple tables, the worksheet titles cannot refer to specific tables.
 This means it is best to put the worksheet number in the title instead.
 For example:
 ‘Worksheet 1: Number and percentage of population in each labour market activity group, UK, seasonally adjusted’